 Key insights and important facts:

-• UPR is a fundamental concept in person-centered therapy, developing a positive therapist relationship.
+• UPR is a fundamental concept in person-centred therapy, developing a positive therapist relationship.

 • UPR allows clients to feel understood, valued, and accepted, enhancing their self-esteem and mental health.